Pshon93/php-project-lvl1/README.md

 Run
 1. Use the command "brain-even" to start the game "Even";
 2. Use the command "brain-calc" to start the game "Calc";
-3. Use the command "brain-gcd" to start the game "Gcd".
+3. Use the command "brain-gcd" to start the game "Gcd";
+4. Use the command "brain-progression" to start the game "Progression".